pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/Lifetimes.md

 override any additional dependencies you want.

-In general, if you want dependencies to be properly inherited through every layer of feature in your application, you should make sure to create any `ObservableObject` models inside a ``withDependencies(from:operation:file:line:)-8e74m`` scope.
+In general, if you want dependencies to be properly inherited through every layer of feature in your application, you should make sure to create any observable models inside a ``withDependencies(from:operation:file:line:)-8e74m`` scope.

 If you do this, it also allows you to run previews in a very specific environment.
 Dependencies